Definition of human trafficking

 - Whether or not organised crime groups are involved.

 - Whether some freedom of choice was involved; which choices a person made before he/she was a victim of human trafficking.

 - The level of exploitation, coercion and threats.

 - The willingness of the person to work with the police and the authorities in general.

 Human trafficking and migrant prostitution

 Not all foreign prostitution in Norway is the result of human trafficking.
 Most foreign prostitution fits into one of two categories: migrant prostitution and human trafficking.
 The main difference between migrant prostitution and trafficking is that migrant prostitution does not involve exploitation and coercion by a third party.
-The prostitute freely chooses to travel abroad in order to sell sexual services.
+The prostitute travels abroad on his or her own accord in order to sell sexual services.
 There is a grey area between the two categories, and in practice it can be difficult to distinguish between victims of trafficking and other foreigners working in prostitution.
 What is true in the case of both human trafficking and migrant prostitution, is that poverty, lack of equality and social marginalisation make people feel that they have been forced into prostitution due to a lack of alternatives.

 Human trafficking and smuggling

 There is a clear distinction between human trafficking and human smuggling.
 The aim of human smuggling is to cross the border illegally, whereas the purpose of human trafficking is to exploit the victims.
 Unlike smuggling, trafficking doesn’t necessarily involve crossing national borders: it can also take place within a country.
 In practice, however, it can be difficult to distinguish between human smuggling and human trafficking, as human trafficking can involve elements of smuggling.